zennoc/puppetlabs-apt/README.md

 Module Description
 -------------------

-Apt is a package management system.
-This module gives you an interface to work with apt, including the ability to add and delete sources along with other management tasks.
+APT is a package management system.
+This module gives you an interface to work with APT, including the ability to add and delete sources, along with other management tasks.

 Usage
 ------